 The embryonic Trust, formed on 21st November 1978, had no money and no boat or place to keep one.
 However, Hugh Mackay was, through his period at Ratho, Chaplain to the Order of St John in Scotland and approached the Order for the £10,000 necessary to buy a boat and meet its running costs.
 This he was generously given, and the boat purchased was Claire Hanmer's original craft and was appropriately named the St. John Crusader.
-To this day, the Order of St John remained a valued and active supporter of the charity’s work
+To this day, the Order of St John remains a valued and active supporter of the charity’s work

 The problem of where to keep the boat was very generously resolved by Ronnie Rusack, landlord of the Bridge Inn at Ratho, who took the boat under his wing and provided a booking service.
-Now ‘retired’ today Ronnie is he Chair of Seagull trust Cruises.

 The Wider Role